fluxrider/jetslalom/README.md

 ## State

 I got it to compile and render the obstacles and ship.
 It looks like you can play one game.
 I bypass the title screen because it's broken.
 It shows up when you die.
+Spacebar starts a new game.

 I stripped the applet part.
 Now it's just a AWT window.
+I even removed the canvas object and simply paint scaled to the panel so it fits the window.

 ### Future Work

-- Fullscreen
 - Gamepad
 - Fix the title
 - Remove unused code
+- Fix the turn strenght, because I'm pretty sure it's way too hard right now.

 ## How to run